Pre-Rolled Cones vs. Rolling Papers: Detailed Comparison for Every User

 Time Investment and Convenience Factors

 Rolling requires significant time investment that many find impractical.
-Experienced rollers need 3-5 minutes per joint, while beginners require 10-15 minutes, including preparation and cleanup.
+Experienced rollers need 3-5 minutes per roll, while beginners require 10-15 minutes, including preparation and cleanup.
 Failed attempts often double or triple this investment.

 Waste and Material Loss